gonuke/NEUP-template/README.md

 3. Run the makefile: `make bib; make`
 4. Files should be in the `submission` folder

+## Collaboration
+All suggestions and improvements are welcome, whether by issue or by pull request.

 ## Manifest

 This package contains template LaTeX files to generate the following 4 files